cbh6/cbh-dev-notes/meteor/pub-sub-methods.md

 * Used to save user inputs events and data that comes from the client.
 * Like POST request to your server.
 * A method is an API endpoint for your server.
 * You can define a Method on the server and its counterpart on the client.
-Then call it with some data, crite to db and get the return value in a callback.
+Then call it with some data, write to db and get the return value in a callback.

 You can declare methods in the server like this